By Kathy Santo | Updated: April 11 2019

-My golden retriever has recently developed a skin condition that requires her being bathed every three days with a medicated shampoo.
+“My golden retriever has recently developed a skin condition that requires her being bathed every three days with a medicated shampoo.
 At first, she was fine about being bathed, but now when she sees us pick up the shampoo or bathing gloves, she hides in my closet!
-She’ll need the baths for at least another month – what can I do to make her less fearful?
+She’ll need these baths for at least another month.
+What can I do to make her less fearful?“

 Your case is tricky because she has a medical reason for needing the bath, so what I would suggest is to have her bathed at the vet (or groomer) until you can get her desensitized to the process at home.
 This way, although she still has to go through the bathing process, she’s not associating it with you and your bathtub!

 I’m assuming that you’re bathing her in the bathroom, so let’s start the program by making that room a place where fun things happen.
 As many times a day as you can, take her into the bathroom, armed with her favorite toys and treats.
 If she’s reluctant to go, coax her in with the goodies you’ve brought along.
 If she’s too afraid to walk into the bathroom, start by playing in the hallway, near the room.

 The next step, done simultaneously, is to desensitize her to the shampoo bottle, water, and bathing gloves.
 Instead of storing the bottle in the bathroom, start moving it around the house.
-You can put it on the kitchen counter, on the floor next to her toys, even near her food bowl (with supervision).
+You can put it on the kitchen counter, on the floor next to her toys, and even near her food bowl (with supervision).
 Eventually, the smell and sight of the bottle will become commonplace to her, alleviating her stress.

 If you think the water is what’s upsetting her, you need to find out exactly why.
 If she’s upset because the water level is rising, then open the drain, and don’t let the water accumulate.
 If it’s the shower hose, use a cup to wet and rinse her.
 Some dogs don’t like water running over their face, so consider using a sponge or washcloth in that area.